If I have music on Apple Music, where do I go to claim my profile?

 What can I post?

-You can post a simple message, share your favorite music from our expansive catalog, and upload your own work, including audio, videos, and photos.
+You can post a simple message, share your favorite music from our catalog, and upload your own work, including audio, videos, and photos.
 All users, whether they are members or not, can read your posts and stream content you upload.
-However, only members will be able to stream the songs, albums, and music videos you share from the Apple Music catalog.
+However, only members will be able to stream the songs, albums, and music videos you share from the Apple Music library.

-Please note that you must own all rights for any content that you upload to Apple Music Connect (otherwise your access to Connect may be revoked).
+Please note that you must own all rights for any content that you upload to Apple Music (otherwise your access may be revoked).
 Your posts are subject to the iTunes Store Terms and Conditions, accessible here.
 Please review the sections entitled Submissions to the Apple Music Service and Apple Music Submissions Guidelines.

 How do I post?